-If you are unhappy with the response from the Head of Service, you should write to the Chief Executive and ask him to deal with the matter.
-A member of his staff will investigate your complaint thoroughly and objectively.
+If you are unhappy with the response from the Head of Service, you should write to the Chief Executive and ask her to deal with the matter.
+A member of her staff will investigate your complaint thoroughly and objectively.

 Hopefully, the complaint will have been resolved to everyone's satisfaction long before this stage.
 However, if you still consider that your complaint has not been given correct consideration, then there are two further courses of action open to you.